 The Solar PV industry was the largest employer (almost 3.4 million jobs, up 9% from 2016).
 Expansion took place in China and India, while the United States, Japan and the European Union lost jobs.

 Biofuels employment (at close to 2 million jobs) expanded by 12%, as production of ethanol and biodiesel expanded in most of the major producers.
 Brazil, the United States, the European Union and Southeast Asian countries were among the largest employers.

 Employment in wind power (1.1 million jobs) and in solar heating and cooling (807,000 jobs) declined as the pace of new capacity additions slowed.

-Large hydropower employed 1.5 million people (direct jobs), with around 60% of those in operation and maintenance.
-Key job markets were China, India, Brazil, the Russian Federation and Vietnam.
+Large hydropower employed 1.5 million people directly, of whom 63% worked in operation and maintenance.
+Key job markets were China, India and Brazil, followed by the Russian Federation, Pakistan, Indonesia, Iran and Vietnam.

 Employment remains limited in Africa, but the potential for off-grid jobs is high, particularly as energy access improves and domestic supply chain capacities are developed.